Parents' Worship Day: Matru Pitru Poojan Diwas

-Matru Pitru Poojan Diwas (MPPD) also called Matra Pitra Pujan Divas is a festival initiated by Asaram.
+Matru Pitru Poojan Diwas (MPPD) also called Matra Pitra Pujan Divas is a festival initiated by Asaramji bapu.
 On this day, children from all religions worship their parents and seek their blessings by offering them tilak, garland.
 It is seen by many as a method to cement the bond between family members and to imbibe good values like respect, obedience and humility in children.
 Right wing activists claim that it is an alternate method to counter teenage pregnancy.
 In several states like Maharashtra, Haryana, Odisha, Chhattisgarh, Madhya Pradesh, Valentine's Day has been officially renamed as Matru-Pitru Pujan Diwas.

 As per Directorate of Public Instructions, every year February 14 is celebrated as Parents' Worship Day instead of Valentine's Day in Chhattisgarh.
 Parents are invited to schools and children worship them by performing aarti and offering sweets.

 Abba Ammi Ibadat Diwas

 Muslim students expressed love for parents by celebrating the day as 'Abba Ammi Ibadat Diwas'.